MAliHassanDev/Sketch/README.md

 ## Upcoming Features
-I have planned to add these features in feature updates:
+I have planned to add these features in future updates:
 - **Shape Tools**: Easily draw predefined shapes like circles, rectangles, and lines.
 - **Save and Export**: Enable users to save their creations as image files for offline use.
 - **Layer Management**:  Introduce layers to organize and edit drawings more effectively.